 Carter became increasingly interesting in this book and a part of me can’t help but want him to win her heart by the end of it.
 The small sweet interactions between him and Lana are enough to make you realise something bigger might just come of it.
 Carter remains the player of the school, but a drunken phone call to Lana changes everything when he admits he wants to be someone different for her.
 He’s the only one who shares the same goal as Lana to pursue Yale giving them something no one else can’t – a potential future.

 ‘”Psst.”
 I heard a voice behind me and turned around to see Carter with his morning hair.
 He motioned me toward him.
 I shuffle to Carter and laid on my side.
 He brought me closer to him and put his arm around my torso.
 Our faces were inches away as I gazed into his blue eyes. ~ He placed his hand on my chin.
 My lips parted as he ran his thumb over my bottom lip.
 I watched as he stared at my lips eagerly.’

-As you have guessed, the romance is all up in the air and even though it’s clear that Benny is the only one who can truly make her smile, I felt their connection was plan and boring compared to the competition the author threw at us.
+As you have guessed, the romance is all up in the air and even though it’s clear that Benny is the only one who can truly make her smile, I felt their connection was plain and boring compared to the competition the author threw at us.
 Even I don’t know who Lana will truly end up with.
 Whilst I love the idea of Levi finally admitting to himself that she is everything he wants and goes for it, I’m personally either rooting for Carter or Blake!
 Carter out of pure fascination, Blake to steal her heart.
 Or, you know, she might just end up in jail with no one…